susiecao0416/codeceptjs-jest-supertest-nock-demo/README.md

 3 MUST save screenshot in local docker cause the picture resolution taken in docker is smaller than local machine without docker

+#### 5.2.3 Limitations
+Currently cannot use CodeceptJS Run Worker when using resemblehelper plugin

 ### 5.3 Mobile Testing
 #### 5.3.1 Android test